 - 1. Elect six directors to the Board of Directors for a one-year term; - 2.
 Hold an advisory vote to approve our named executive officers' compensation; - 3.
 Hold an advisory vote on the frequency of holding future advisory votes to approve our named executive officers' compensation; - 4.
 Ratify the appointment of KPMG LLP as our independent auditors for our fiscal year ending June 30, 2018; - 5.
 Ratify Amendment No. 5 to the Company's Amended and Restated Rights Agreement, which extends that agreement through May 31, 2018; - 6.
-Approve the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan to, among other things, add 9,000,000 shares of our common stock to those reserved for issuance under the plan, which would be reduced to 6,000,000 shares of our common stock if all were issued as full-value awards; and - 7.
+Approve the Amendment and Restatement of the Extreme Networks, Inc. 2013 Equity Incentive Plan to, among other things, add 9,000,000 shares of our common stock to those reserved for issuance under the plan, which would be reduced to 6,000,000 shares of our common stock if all were issued as full-value awards: - 7.
+Hold a vote on a stockholder proposal regarding simple majority voting, if properly presented at the 2017 Annual Meeting; and - 8.
 Transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Our Board of Directors recommends a vote "FOR" each of the nominees in Item 1 and "FOR" Items 2, 4, 5, 6, and 7.
+Our Board of Directors recommends a vote "FOR" each of the nominees in Item 1, "FOR" Items 2, 4, 5, 6 and 8 and "AGAINST" Item 7.
 Our Board of Directors recommends a vote on our named executive officer compensation every "One Year."
 Stockholders of record at the close of business on September 18, 2017 are entitled to notice of, and to vote at, this meeting and any adjournment or postponement thereof.
-Commencing ten days prior to the meeting, a complete list of stockholders entitled to attend and vote at the meeting will be available for review by any stockholder during normal business hours at our headquarters located at 2121 RDU Center Drive, Morrisville, North Carolina 27560.
+Commencing ten days prior to the meeting, a complete list of stockholders entitled to attend and vote at the meeting will be available for review by any stockholder during normal business hours at our offices located at 2121 RDU Center Drive, Morrisville, North Carolina 27560.